 Part of the job of a fire protection expert (FPE) is to make smart investments for the organization.
 That means not only preventing loss from a catastrophic event like a fire but also identifying the hidden costs of systems like inert gas fire suppression.

 Inert gas systems take up more room, and that space has a cost.
 They need to displace more air to put out a fire than an advanced clean agent like Novec 1230 fluid.
-That means more cylinders of gas to ship, install and maintain - not to mention the hidden costs to recharge.
+That means more fire cylinders of gas to ship, install and maintain - not to mention the hidden costs to recharge.

 There are also extra costs required to make an inert gas system safe, like extra ventilation, extra structural strength to support the weight of the system, and more expensive testing and checkout costs.